giovanni-iannaccone/FlutCrack/README.md

 5. Press the action button to start the cracking process.
 6. The result will be displayed below the input fields.

+## 🎬 Coming Soon
+- New hashing algorithms
+- New UI
+- Cleaner code

 ## 🧩 Contributing
 We welcome contributions!
 Please follow these steps: